nukomeet/kokpit-dashboard/README.md

 ## Requirements

-You need NodeJS and Redis running and up.
+You need Ruby 1.9.3, NodeJS and Redis running and up.

 ## Backend